aelzenaar/ncea-notes/unibooks.md

  * William Frucht, _Imaginary Numbers: An Anthology..._.
 Poems and short stories with a mathematical or physical flavour.
 I enjoyed parts of it.
 (808.80356 F94)

 ## Stage I: MATHS 150/250

-I don't really have opinions on stage I texts, they're all pretty rubbish!

 ### Calculus